 Instructions

-1. Par-boil the wedges.
-Get your oven heating to 490F/250C fan and pop the ¼ cup of oil into a large oven tray or dish and place it in the oven to heat up.
-Chop the potatoes into chunky wedges – I like to chop them in half, then chop each half into about 3 rough wedges.
-Transfer them into a large pot and cover them with cold water.
-Add 1 tablespoon of salt into the water then place over high heat.
+2. Par-boil the wedges.
+Transfer them to a large pot and cover them with cold water.
+Add 1 tablespoon of salt, then place the pot over high heat.
 Bring to a boil, then lower the heat and simmer the wedges for 5 minutes, until they can be pierced with a fork.

 Notes